“Trust your feet,” Noah called out from above.

 “Are you breathing?”
 Noah asked.
 It was a question he asked a few times already – a reminder to breathe, clam down, relax.
 (He also asked, “Are you smiling?”
 It’s both a reminder that you’re here doing something that’s really thrilling and fun, and also, something happens physiologically when you smile.
 Your body follows suit and you chill out a bit.)

 I took a deep breathe and let it out slowly.
 Then I placed my foot on what seemed like the smallest rocky nub, shifted my weight and stood up on it.
 My hand padded around the rock, seeking something to grab.
 My fingers cinched on a hold.
 I placed my other foot and stood again.
 And just like that, I made my way up.

 And that’s when I finally got to look around see and see the view:

 While nerves are sometimes hard to control, I had every reason to be confident.
-I was in the good hands of guide Noah Kleiner, co-owner of Equinox Guiding Service, based in Camden.
-He and fellow guide John Sidik are both avid climbers and experienced guides, and together this spring they launched their own company.
+I was in the good hands of guide Noah Kleiner, owner of Equinox Guiding Service, based in Camden.

-Noah and John lead climbs year-round for climbers of all levels, although most tend to be novices looking to challenge themselves and try something adventurous and new.
-With Camden as their base, they see plenty of out-of-town visitors in the summer and fall, but they also dig the idea of making outdoor climbing more accessible for locals – including folks from the greater Portland area who can easily drive up for a day of climbing in the stunning Camden hills.
+Noah leads climbs year-round for climbers of all levels, although most tend to be novices looking to challenge themselves and try something adventurous and new.
+With Camden as Kleiner’s base camp, he sees plenty of out-of-town visitors in the summer and fall, but he also digs the idea of making outdoor climbing more accessible for locals – including folks from the greater Portland area who can easily drive up for a day of climbing in the stunning Camden hills.

 I met Noah for our afternoon of climbing on the side of Route 52 in Camden (a few minutes drive from downtown).
 There’s a large pull-off there, just across the road from Megunticook Lake.
 Noah outfitted me with climbing shoes, helmet and harness, but we needed to hike in a bit first before putting on our gear.